ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-3-1.md

-Chapter 3: Cultivating Attention and Awareness - Importance of Cultivating Attention and Awareness for Effective Learning
+Importance of Cultivating Attention and Awareness for Effective Learning
 =========================================================================================================================

 Cultivating attention and awareness is crucial for effective learning.
 In this chapter, we will explore the importance of cultivating attention and awareness for effective learning.